Gail Ann Dorsey: Career

 and performed with Bowie at "The Concert For New York" at Madison Square Garden.
 About a decade after Rude Blue, Dorsey released her third solo album in 2003.
 The album entitled I Used To Be is a collection of previously unreleased material spanning the past 18 years of Dorsey's songwriting archives.
 She wrote all songs herself with the exception of a few collaborators, namely Roland Orzabal and singer-songwriter Kristen Hall.
 I Used To Be was produced by Dorsey and engineer/producer Brandon Mason, with long-time friend and fellow bassist Sara Lee as executive producer.
 In 2017, Dorsey joined the Celebrating David Bowie tour from January 2, 2017, to February 2, 2017, alongside other musicians and collaborators of David Bowie.

+Since 2022, she collaborate with Matthieu Chedid on album (Rêvalité) and on stage.

 Style and influences

 Dorsey's musical style has a broad span and incorporates rock, funk, country, and pop influences.
 She describes her current sound as a present-day version of the AM/FM radio tunes that left a mark on her music such as The Fifth Dimension, Olivia Newton-John, Bread and Heart.
 When asked to describe her sound in one word she says: "Black-arach...but that's maybe how I feel most days.
 Sometimes you can never tell what vehicle is required to deliver the message until it tells you.
 I don't want to limit myself to anything.
 I just want to maintain honesty and substance in the work.
 That is my responsibility to the music and the audience."
 Dorsey uses a Music Man Stingray and a Fender Jazz Bass primarily for touring and recording.

 In December 2021, Bass Player magazine gave Dorsey a Lifetime Achievement Award.